-THE whole teaching in this book is directed towards the administration of anæsthetics in such a manner that the occurrence of acute emergencies and crises may be foreseen and prevented; but in certain operations and in "bad subjects" for the administration, respiratory obstruction, respiratory central failure, and cardiac failure, may arise from a combination of adventitious circumstances not wholly within the anæsthetist's control.
+THE whole teaching in this book is directed towards the administration of anæsthetics in such a manner that the occurrence of acute emergencies and crises may be foreseen and prevented; but in certain operations and in "bad subjects" for the administration respiratory obstruction, respiratory central failure, and cardiac failure, may arise from a combination of adventitious circumstances not wholly within the anæsthetist's control.

 RESPIRATORY FAILURE.-All the minor difficulties in respiration have been alluded to, and their treatment indicated (p.
-23 et seq.).
+32 et seq.).

 From whatever cause it arises-i.e., from obstruction within or without the respiratory mechanism -cyanosis is due to want of air, and its treatment when markedly developed is always practically the same-i.e., to clear the airway and perform efficient artificial respiration.
-A modified Howard's method of artificial respiration, after opening the mouth and drawing the tongue forward, consists in making regular pressure upon the lower part of the sternum with the hand at intervals of a few seconds, thereby causing the elastic recoil to refill the chest with air.
-Another suitable method in anæsthesia is Sylvester's.
-In this the head is first lowered and extended backwards, the mouth opened and tongue drawn out; now the patient's arms are grasped above the elbows from behind and, by a downward movement, are made to compress the chest walls, causing a strong expiration, then drawn outwards and upwards till the hands meet above the head, causing deep inspiration.
-These movements are repeated regularly about fifteen times a minute until efficient natural breathing is resumed (Plate VIII., Figs. 1 and 2).
+A modified Howard's method of artificial respiration, after opening the mouth and drawing the tongue forward, consists in making regular pressure upon the lower part of the sternum with the hand at intervals of a few seconds, thereby causing the elastic recoil to refill the chest with air; but the most suitable method in anæsthesia is Sylvester's, in which the head is lowered and extended backwards, mouth opened, tongue drawn out, the patient's arms grasped above the elbows from behind and, by a downward movement, are made to compress the chest walls, causing a strong expiration, then drawn outwards and upwards till the hands meet above the head, causing deep inspiration.